How to Calculate Subject Wise Pass or Fail with Formula in Excel

 Apply Excel IF Function to Calculate Subject Wise Pass or Fail

 Here, C5 is the Marks of Maths.
-Here, this formula denotes if Marks is less than 70 then the result will be Fail otherwise Pass.
+This formula checks if Marks is less than 70, resulting in Fail if true, or Pass otherwise.

 Apply Excel IF Function to Calculate Subject Wise Pass or Fail

-• After dragging the Fill Handle, we can get the result of all the Subjects.
-Here, we can see the final output in the screenshot below.
+• Drag the Fill Handle to get the result of all the Subjects.

 Read More: How to Make Automatic Marksheet in Excel (with Easy Steps)